-The following table sets forth information about the beneficial ownership of our common stock at January 20, 2012 by the selling stockholders.
-The table is prepared solely based on information supplied to us by the selling stockholders and any public documents filed with the SEC, and assumes the sale of all of the shares.
-The applicable percentages of beneficial ownership are based on an aggregate of 17,320,468 shares of our common stock issued and outstanding on January 20, 2012, adjusted as may be required by rules promulgated by the SEC.
+This table is prepared solely based on information supplied to us by the listed stockholders and assumes the sale of all of the resale shares.
+The applicable percentages of beneficial ownership are based on an aggregate of 17,320,468 shares of our common stock issued and outstanding on May 3, 2012, excluding treasury stock, adjusted as may be required by rules promulgated by the SEC.